linnil1/1052Material_Plot/README.md

 and run `%run UserInput.py`

-In face, you can use command line
+In fact, you can use command line

 ` python3 UserInput.py `